zhullyb/monyhar/monyhar/docs/ios/build_instructions.md

 files in debugging symbols are relative to source directory.
-To allow Xcode to find the source files, you need to ensure to have an `~/.lldbinit-Xcode` file with the following lines into it (substitute {SRC} for your actual path to the root of Chromium's sources):
+To allow Xcode to find the source files, you need to ensure to have an `~/.lldbinit-Xcode` file with the following lines into it (substitute {SRC} for your actual path to the root of Monyhar's sources):

 ```
 script sys.path[:0] = ['{SRC}/tools/lldb']
 script import lldbinit
 ```

-This will also allow you to see the content of some of Chromium types in the debugger like `std::u16string`, ...
+This will also allow you to see the content of some of Monyhar types in the debugger like `std::u16string`, ...
 If you want to use `lldb` directly, name the file `~/.lldbinit` instead of `~/.lldbinit-Xcode`.